 Who has the right to be the nominee?

-The issue be is very simple.
+The issue is very simple.

 No, no, no.

-That's what you're assuming because the voters by the millions and millions disagreed with you and your analysis.
+That's what you're assuming because the voters, by the millions and millions, disagreed with you and your analysis.

-And they're waiting, let's keep it simple.
+Let's keep it simple.

-So now if you're saying he can be in the other person can't, now you're being arbitrary.
+So now if you're saying he can be in it, the other person can't, now you're being arbitrary.

 Is that right?

-What we can measure, you can't measure will, what you can measure are votes, and I can guarantee you Kasich and Cruz will not show up with that number.
+And I can guarantee you, Kasich and Cruz will not show up with that number.

 That's a fact.

-Yeah, the election's not over with metaphysical fact.
+Yeah, the election's not over with.

-We still have 10 more rounds to go.
+You still have 10 more rounds to go.

 We're all talking conjecture going forward.